chiselverify/chiselverify/README.md

 ```
 @article{dobis2023verification,
   title = {Verification of Chisel Hardware Designs with ChiselVerify},
-  author = {Dobis, Andrew and Laeufer, Kevin and Damsgaard, Hans Jakob and Petersen, Tjark and Rasmussen, Kasper Juul Hesse and Tolotto, Enrico and Andersen, Simon Thye and Lin, Richard and Schoeberl, Martin},
+  author = {Dobis, Amelia and Laeufer, Kevin and Damsgaard, Hans Jakob and Petersen, Tjark and Rasmussen, Kasper Juul Hesse and Tolotto, Enrico and Andersen, Simon Thye and Lin, Richard and Schoeberl, Martin},
   journal = {Microprocessors and Microsystems},
   volume = {96},
   pages={104737},